MichaelrKube/90DaysOfDevOps/2023/day28.md

 # Next...

 Tomorrow we will continue to the application level.
-Application logs and behavior monitoring will be in focue.
+Application logs and behavior monitoring will be in focus.
 We will continue to use the same setup and go deeper into the rabbit hole 😄